- Radiator Engine Repair – Service – Maintenance

 Need your radiator fixed?
 Find out why Nashville, TN trusts us for their car’s radiator needs.
 We pride ourselves on serving the community and providing quality repairs and service.
 Call and speak with us about your radiator repair needs today!

-Why does my car need a coolant flush?
+Why does my car need an engine coolant flush?

 A cooling system flush is modern-day lingo for removing rust, dirt, sludge and dirty coolant from your radiator, water hoses, water pump and the engine’s cooling passages.

-Coolant is a 50-50 mix of antifreeze and water, and yes, flushing the cooling system is an important part of your car’s preventive maintenance schedule.
+Engine coolant is a 50-50 mix of antifreeze and water, and yes, flushing the cooling system is an important part of your car’s preventive maintenance schedule.
 Why?
-Because coolant keeps your engine from overheating—which keeps you from sitting by the side of the tollway waiting for a tow truck.
+Because coolant keep your engines from overheating in Nashville, TN—which keeps you from sitting by the side of the tollway waiting for a tow truck.

 But it is not the same as a radiator drain & fill, or rather, merely draining the radiator will only remove a portion of the dirty fluid.
 A flush is needed to do the job properly.

-Coolant flows through your radiator, water pump, water hoses and through internal engine passages to keep the engine operating at the proper temperature.
+Engine coolant flows through your radiator, water pump, water hoses and through internal engine passages to keep engines from operating at the proper temperature.
 If the coolant level becomes too low or too dirty and contaminated from age and miles driven, it can lead to an overheated engine.
 And when today’s engines overheat, it can mean a literal meltdown and extremely expensive repairs.

 Coolant that is still doing its job to protect your engine can be any variety of colors from green to red to orange, but the key is that it will be translucent.
 When it’s past its prime, it will become brownish and less clear.
-If it’s in really bad shape, it will be a sludgy brown.
+If your engine’s coolant is in really bad shape, it will be a sludgy brown.

-If coolant is left to deteriorate, it can take its toll on your vehicle’s cooling system.
+If coolant for the engine is left to deteriorate, it can take its toll on your vehicle’s cooling system.
 Common signs of problems include:

 - The engine temperature gauge going to the red zone